 Phase I Cardiopulmonary Rehabilitation

 This phase is primarily done immediately following a cardiac event, surgery or pulmonary intervention.
-This phase of Cardiopulmonary Rehabilitation, aims to help give you an understanding about what will take place, as well as give you help and reassurance as you begin Cardiac Rehab.
+This phase of Cardiopulmonary Rehabilitation aims to help give you an understanding of what will take place, as well as give you help and reassurance as you begin Cardiac Rehab.

 Phase II Cardiopulmonary Rehabilitation

 This phase lasts from 8 to 12 weeks and focuses on helping you regain your function back.
 During this phase, you will begin physical activity.